-Students may not simultaneously register for MAM1000W and any of MAM2000W, MAM2001H, MAM2004H, and MAM2002S.
+Students may not simultaneously register for MAM1000W and any of MAM2000W, MAM2004H, and MAM2002S.

 The course MAM2000W consists of five modules.
-Students must take four of these, including the compulsory module 2LA and at least one of 2IA and 2RA (students intending to do MAM3000W should take both).
-Some modules in MAM2000W are prerequisites (i.e., must be passed) for other modules in MAM2000W, and MAM3040W.
+Students must take four of these, including the compulsory module 2LA and at least one of 21A and 2RA (students intending to do MAM3000W should take both).
+Some modules in MAM2000W are prerequisites for other modules in MAM2000W, MAM3000W, and MAM3040W; for these modules, a final mark of 45% or higher must be obtained.
 Details can be found in the handbook sections Undergraduate Courses in Mathematics and Undergraduate Courses in Applied Mathematics.
+Due to the prerequisite system, students who obtain a final mark of less than 45% for 2AC or 2LA will be required to deregister from MAM20000W.